 Some Surprising Facts About Bones and Joints

-• The human body has bones in different sizes and shapes which are not distributed evenly in the body.
-The feet and hand contain nearly half of the total bones in the body.
+- The human body has bones in different sizes and shapes, which are not distributed evenly in the body.
+The feet and hands contain nearly half of the total bones in the body.

-• The density levels in the bones can be gained naturally until the age of 30.
-After that, the density declines unless you practice proper exercises, Vitamin D and Calcium.
+- The density levels in the bones can be gained naturally until the age of 30.
+After that, the density declines unless you practice proper exercises and take vitamin D and calcium.

-• The Femur or say the thigh bone is the longest bone in the body.
+- The femur, or thighbone, is the longest bone in the body.

-• The skeletons of both men and women are much similar, however, the size, angle, and shape of the pelvis in women are different or geared particularly for childbirth.
+- The skeletons of both men and women are very similar; however, the size, angle, and shape of the pelvis in women are different or geared particularly for childbirth.

-• When the bone is broken, the damaged surface knits itself together for forming a new bone which is sometimes stronger than the original one.
+- When the bone is broken, the damaged surface knits itself together, forming a new bone that is sometimes stronger than the original one.

-Before working on the different things that help in maintaining bone health, lets first work on the factors that affect the health of the bones and joints.
+Before working on the different things that help maintain bone health, let’s first work on the factors that affect the health of the bones and joints.

 1. Calcium Levels Impact Bone Health